atomone-hub/genesis/README.md

  - [ ] Use real human connections to defend against AI.
  - [ ] About diversity of implementation, and its limitations.
  - [ ] Add old PHOTON elements back in if relevant; not counting 2/3 ratio...
+ - [ ] Recovery procedure by AtomOne in the case of IBC zone failure.
+ - [ ] Recovery procedure by AtomOne in the case of ICS shard failure.
+ - [ ] Require the ICF to buy back ATOMs and to allocate them for on-chain disbursement.
  - [ ] XXX